juj/KEEN70HZ/README.md

 ## Running a precompiled version

-Get the file [DIST/KEEN70HZ.ZIP](DIST/KEEN70HZ.ZIP), deploy it to DOSBox or your vintage PC, and run KEEN70HZ.EXE.
+Get the file [DIST/KEEN70HZ.ZIP](DIST/KEEN70HZ.ZIP), deploy it to DOSBox-X or your vintage PC, and run KEEN70HZ.EXE.
 The original Keen 4 v1.4 shareware version files are included, so you can also run KEEN4E.EXE to see how it was originally.

 Note however that the CONFIG.CK4 files are not compatible, so you will need to reconfigure the settings when changing between executables.